Skip to content

 Role in RCG

-Heidi will be co-chairing the RCG ECON with Irina Davidjuka in 2022 and with some new candidate in 2023.
-She will be co-ordinating and facilitating the RCG ECON meetings in 2022-2023 period and participating in the ISSG work for RCG ECON.
+Irene will co-chair the RCG ECON with Hans van Oostenbrugge (Netherlands) in 2024 and with some new candidate in 2025.
+She will coordinate and facilitate the RCG ECON meetings in the 2024-2025 period and participate in the ISSG work for the RCG ECON.

 Oostenbrugge_Hans_van